Non-degenerate Marginal-Likelihood Calibration with Application to Quantum Characterization: Application to quantum characterization

-To take Markovian interaction with the environment into account we model the dynamics of the qudit using Lindblad's master equation~\cite{Lindblad:1976,Nielsen_Chuang:2000}, which can be written on the general form:
+To take Markovian interactions with the environment into account we model the oscillatory dynamics of the qudit state using Lindblad's master equation~\cite{Lindblad:1976,Nielsen_Chuang:2000}, which is a system of ordinary differential equations posed as an initial-value problem:

 Here, $\rho=\rho^\dagger$ is the density matrix, $H=H^\dagger$ is the Hamiltonian and ${\cal L}_j$ denotes a decoherence operator.
 These operators are all in $\mathbb{C}^{N\times N}$, with $N$ being the size of the Hilbert space.
-Only the three lowest energy levels can be reliably measured on the qudit, but to reduce artificial effects from truncation of the Hilbert space, we add a guard level and include the four lowest energy levels of the system in our modeling.
+The diagonal elements of the density matrix represent the population of the states, while the off-diagonal elements capture the coherence between states in the system.
+Only the three lowest energy levels can currently be reliably measured on the qudit, but to reduce artificial effects from truncation of the Hilbert space, we add a guard level and include the four lowest energy levels of the system in our modeling.
 Hence, we set $N=4$.
+The initial condition \eqref{eq:lindblad_0} is determined by the qudit's initialization.
+For example, in a Ramsey experiment, where the qudit is initially prepared in the ground state $|0\rgl$, the initial density matrix, $\rho_0$, is defined as a diagonal matrix with a 1 in its first diagonal element and 0 elsewhere.

 The Hamiltonian operator in Lindblad's equation \eqref{eq:lindblad} is of the form $H(t)=H_s+H_c(t)$, with the system Hamiltonian $H_s$ and the control Hamiltonian $H_c(t)$ given by

 and